Physical Therapy Lakewood Ranch, FL

 What Can Dr. Allen Do For You

 Guiding the people of Lakewood Ranch into happy, healthy, active and independent lives is what we do.
-All treatments are 1-on-1 in the comfort of your home, office or location of your choice.
+All treatments are 1-on-1 in our private clinic or in your home if you opt for mobile services.
 We offer a wide range of convenient hours, including evenings and weekends.
-If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (904) 537 – 0301 or email@example.com.
+If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (941) 313 – 2171 or email@example.com.

 Some of Our Services Include: